streetlegithub/streetle.xyz-old/longerswords.md

 <img src="/all/intro.png" alt="intro">

 Have you seen my Lower Swords pack?
 If yes, this is the opposite of that pack, it makes the swords annoyingly long!
 This was a suggestion in my discord server so i decided to make it a thing.
 Thanks s2k!
+This pack was made to make the swords annoyingly long.

 <img src="/all/how.png" alt="howitworks">